A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: Introduction

-Let us now discuss a few open questions that arise from the above results.
-In light of the conjecture equating the ECH and Ozsv\'ath-Szab\'o contact invariants, Theorems~\ref{thm:ECH} and~\ref{thm:twisted} would imply:
+Let us now discuss a few questions that arise from the above results, some of which have been partially answered since the first version of this paper appeared.
+In light of the equivalence between the ECH and Ozsv\'ath-Szab\'o contact invariants, recently established in independent work of Colin-Ghiggini-Honda \cite{ColinGhigginiHonda:HF=ECH3} and Kutluhan-Lee-Taubes \cite{KutluhanLeeTaubes5}, our vanishing results for the ECH contact invariants imply corresponding results in Heegaard Floer homology.
+Some of these were already known from the work of various authors \cites{GhigginiHondaVanhorn,GhigginiHonda:twisted,HondaKazezMatic, Massot:vanishing,Mathews:sutured}, but their results appear thus far to recognize planar torsion only up to order~$1$.

-\begin{conju} If $(M,\xi)$ is a closed contact $3$-manifold with planar torsion of any order, then its untwisted Ozsv\'{a}th-Szab\'{o} contact invariant vanishes, and the twisted invariant also vanishes whenever the planar torsion is fully separating. \end{conju}